-We're ranked in the top 250 universities in the world for Computer Science and Information Systems and in the top 350 for Electrical and Electronic Engineering and our engineering degrees are professionally accredited and internationally benchmarked1.
+We're proud to be one of the world's best modern universities - Times Higher Education has ranked us as the top millennial university in Australasia and in the top 1% (251-300) of universities in the world.
 Engineering New Zealand recognises our Bachelor of Engineering (Honours) as meeting the Washington Accord and the Bachelor of Engineering Technology as meeting the Sydney Accord.
-The maritime majors at the Australian Maritime College are accredited by Engineers Australia.
-IT Professionals NZ (ITPNZ) recognises our Bachelor of Computer and Information Sciences as meeting the Seoul Accord.
+The maritime majors at the Australian Maritime College are accredited by Engineers Australia, and IT Professionals NZ (ITPNZ) recognises our Bachelor of Computer and Information Sciences as meeting the Seoul Accord.